projectara/greybus-spec/source/special.rst

     size of the manifest, which is used by the AP to fetch the manifest later.
 This operation is only initiated by the AP.

+.. c:function:: int get_manifest(u8 *manifest);

+    This Operation is used by the AP after the SVC has discovered which Module contains the AP.
+The response to this Operation contains the manifest of the Module, which is used by the AP to determine the functionality module provides.
+This operation is only initiated by the AP.

 .. c:function:: int connected(u16 cport_id);

     This Operation is used to notify an Interface that a Greybus